Prep: 1h 20 mins – Soaking: 2 hours – Serves 4 – Easy

 Cover the base of a bamboo steamer with baking paper, making sure the baking paper is a bit bigger than the surface of the steamer so that the edges stick up.
 Drain the rice and put it onto the baking paper.
 Cover the bamboo steamer and put it into a large wok over a high heat.
 Pour some boiling water into the bottom of the wok – it’s important that the water level is lower than the platform on which the rice sits, so that the rice is steamed and not boiled.
 Steam for 20 minutes, then take the basket out of the wok and set aside until needed – the rice will stay warm for 15 minutes if you keep it covered.

 Once the soup has cooked for 30 minutes, remove from the heat and blend with a stick blender until smooth.
 Pour the soup through a sieve in batches, in order to remove any pulp.
 Season with the fish sauce and with salt.

-Mix the tinned sweetcorn kernels with the chopped coriander and season with salt.
+Toast the remaining sweetcorn kernels in a heavy-bottomed frying pan until smoky and slightly charred.
+Mix with the chopped coriander and season with salt.

 Distribute the soup between four bowls, adding a spoonful of sweetcorn kernels to each bowl.
 Serve the soup with a bit of sticky rice on the side.

 TIP: This soup can easily become vegan: just omit the fish sauce and add a bit more salt instead.